niklassy/Ghengo/README.md

 used to create test cases.
 Right now this project is only able to generate pytest for Python.
 The software is fully tested for German Gherkin.
 Some parts work for an English file as well.

-The UI for this was not the main part of the project and it is somewhat wonky and slow.
-You can still use it to try some stuff.

 Here is an example for how the code generation can look like.
 The Gherkin input:

 ```Gherkin